My Boo (Usher and Alicia Keys song): Background

 Usher and Alicia Keys had previously collaborated with the remix of Keys' 2004 single "If I Ain't Got You", which was released in the United Kingdom.
 During the production of Usher's fourth studio album, Confessions, they thought of various female singers to pair him with on the song.
 Usher and Kortney Kaycee Leveringston's rare demo version can be found floating on the Internet.
 Although it was and still is widely believed that it was Beyoncé.
-However, Jermaine Dupri, who co-wrote the song including Usher's number-one hits "Yeah!", "Burn", and "Confessions Part II", felt that he had established good relationship with Keys since she had worked with him and Usher.
+However, Jermaine Dupri, who co-wrote the song, felt that he had established good relationship with Keys since she had worked with him and Usher.

 The song is written from the perspectives of Keys and Usher, who play the role of an ex-couple.
 For him, Usher and Keys "talk about how they used to be in love and how those feelings are still lingering despite the two not being involved anymore."
 For Keys, "The song is talking about the first person you ever really had feelings for.
 Even though you move on and meet new people, you always remember that first person."